 A: If something seems a little off with the sushi, don’t keep eating it.

 Q: What’s your dream job / career goal?
 How is the MBA helping you get there?

 A: I want to go to work every day knowing that I’m doing something to make a positive difference in the world.
-Getting my MBA is helping me look at this idea in unconventional ways and giving me the tools to approach social responsibility with more focus on fiscal stewardship and long-term viability.
+Getting my MBA has helped me look at this idea in unconventional ways and has given me the tools to approach social responsibility with more focus on fiscal stewardship and long-term viability.

 Q: If you could meet a famous person (living or dead) for coffee or a beer, who would you want to meet?
 What would you want to ask them about?

 A: Jerry Seinfeld.
 He’d pick me up in a rare, classic car and we’d grab a cup of coffee … not talking about anything in particular, just random musings on everyday life.